 Later today, I’m going to pave over the garden and maybe the beagle as well, and I think that will make a big difference.

 In other news, spring cleaning is great for your Discovery (health insurance) points.
-OK, so I did do a little workout yesterday evening as well, but I managed 16,000 steps and I (quite literally) didn’t left the house the whole day.
+OK, so I did do a little workout yesterday evening as well, but I managed 16,000 steps and I (quite literally) didn’t leave the house the whole day.

 What with one thing and another (but mainly one thing), I’ve spent less time on social media over the past few months.